chenniaoc/WDCustomKeyboard/README.md

  you can define any charater sets you want

  >* Flexible keyboard skins
- >* Most things I want to say 3 times, Security!,Security!,Security!
+ >* Important things I want to say 3 times, Security!,Security!,Security!
     1. User can easily change the order of all keys on the keyboard(by shuffle the key set linked list).
     2. User can simple recover the default key arrangement.